 4. Side Part Undercut

 If you don’t want to cut any length on top but still, like the comb-over, you may opt for a side parted undercut.
-For those with tons of confidence, it’s bold and trendy and features side cut hair.
+For those with tons of confidence, it’s bold, trendy and features side cut hair.

 This look utilizes the longer hair on top and side cut hair.
-But it also features a part on one side with a defined line for added dimension.
+However, it also features a part on one side with a defined line for added dimension.

 Typically, pomade is used to push hair back and keep the part in place, or you can tousle using your fingers and a blow dryer with styling mousse.